 For more information on masonry stoves, there are lots of good books out there, but very few in English.
 Ken Matesz’s book is very good – it contains everything you could want to know except the precise details of stove design.
 Masonry stove builders like to keep their trade secrets!

 For professionals: the Austrian Tile Stove Association has design software in German for around €3000, plus €1500 per year for a licence.
 European Standards provide a couple of documents in English for around £100 each – EN 15544 (20 pages of firebox and flueways dimensions) and EN 15250 (80 pages on testing stoves).
 Kiwa Gastec is a government-approved testing station for solid fuel appliances that can test masonry stoves for around £10k.

 Appliances need to be Defra-approved, tested and certified to be used in a smoke-control area.
 The problem with masonry stoves though, is that they are unique, and not based on a model that can be tested.
 In Germany, if an installer has followed the design software, the stove is considered efficent and clean enough to be certified.
 Martin of StoveMason.com tells us that all his customers so far have been outside smoke-control areas, in small towns and in the countryside.
-We hope that regulations change in this country to allow well-built masonry stoves everywhere.

 If you’re going to get a masonry stove installed, you may as well make it work as much as possible.
 A stove can be tall enough for the top to emerge into a first-floor room, to heat upstairs as well; we’ve already mentioned hot water; it can also include an oven and a hob for cooking; and the flueways can be diverted to heat an adjacent, very cosy bench.